 Dealing with numbers is a necessary part of being a manager, and is the nature of business.
 Managers have to deal with schedules, production costs, service statistics, quality measures, and satisfaction results, just to name a few.
 Numbers should be an important part of the guiding principles in running your department, however, not the only driving force.
 You need to set targets and goals, but if you live by the numbers alone, you might lose the personal touch.
 Your employees will be more worried about their personal stats, rather than providing a pleasant customer experience.
 For example, if a company prides themselves on providing an exceptional customer experience, yet the employees are being judged with the amount of orders they took, not by the extra personal customer touch they gave, you are in for a conflict of interest.
 Besides, once they hit their quota, they may not be inspired to do any extra work.

 It is a fine art to balance the metrics with a personal touch.
 For example, you need your customer service representatives to quickly answer the calls, provide the information, and get to the next call as soon as possible so that you do not have too many customers on hold (which is a measured metric).
 You might hit your numbers, but the customer felt rushed and did not have a pleasant customer experience.
-If, however, you gave too much attention to every call, then you would have longer hold times, thus aggravated customers who just wanted a quick and easy answer, thus poor customer satisfaction ratings because of long hold times.
+If however, you gave too much attention to every call, then you would have, longer hold times, thus, aggravated customers who just wanted a quick and easy answer, thus, pore customer satisfaction ratings because of long hold times.
 This is a typical catch-22 scenario that most managers have to face.